-- getIndividualParameterModel : Get a summary of the information concerning the individual parameter model. - getVariabilityLevels : Get a summary of the variability levels (inter-individual and/or intra-individual variability) present in the current project. - setCorrelationBlocks : Define the correlation block structure associated to some of the variability levels of the current project. - setCovariateModel : Set which are the covariates influencing individual parameters present in the project. - setIndividualLogitLimits : Set the minimum and the maximum values between the individual parameter can be used. - setIndividualParameterDistribution : Set the distribution of the estimated parameters. - setIndividualParameterModel : Set the information concerning the individual parameter model. - setIndividualParameterVariability : Add or remove inter-individual and/or intra-individual variability from some of the individual parameters present in the project.
+- getIndividualParameterModel: Get a summary of the individual parameter model. - getVariabilityLevels: Get a summary of the variability levels (inter-individual and/or intra-individual variability, i. - setCorrelationBlocks: Define the correlation block structure associated to some of the variability levels of the current project. - setCovariateModel: Set which are the covariates influencing individual parameters present in the project. - setIndividualLogitLimits: Set the minimum and the maximum values for an individual parameter. - setIndividualParameterDistribution: Set the distribution of the estimated parameters.

+- setIndividualParameterModel: Update the individual parameter model. - setIndividualParameterVariability: Add or remove inter-individual and/or intra-individual variability (i.